What does the phrase “wedding photojournalism” even mean? People mention it, share it, but it is often misunderstood.

 Couples who enjoy seeing unusual and non-traditional angles love this style.
 Because actions and moments are the core value of this style, the photographer has to utilize many different angles to make the images look interesting.

 Also, the couples who tend to be shy in front of a camera will feel more comfortable with this style because they don’t have to pose much for the photos.
-We did some experimental shoots and conclude that nice and fancy poses won’t make it if the subjects cannot naturally make a good facial expression.
+We did some experimental shoots and conclude that nice and fancy poses won’t work if the subjects cannot naturally make a good facial expression.

 How can you know you are selecting a photographer with the skills and experience to shoot this style?